apache/gravitino/docs/table-partitioning-bucketing-sort-order.md

 Note: If the direction value is `ascending`, the default ordering value is `nulls_first` and if the direction value is `descending`, the default ordering value is `nulls_last`.

 - Sort term.
-It shows which field or function Gravitino uses to sort the table, please refer to the `Expression type` in the bucketed table section.
+It shows which field or function Gravitino uses to sort the table, please refer to the `Function arguments` in the table bucketing section.

 <Tabs>
 <TabItem value="Json" label="Json">